Intro to CLTs & Core Values

 5b.
 Development without displacement

-7. Alternative economic & physical systems & structures
+7. Alternative economic & physical systems & structures7a.
+Creative problem-solving and flexibility

 7b.
 Continued learning and evaluation

-8. Using best practices and policies as a guide for our work
+8. Protection of our community8.
+Using best practices and policies as a guide for our work

-9. Creating the conditions for our community and its residents to thrive
+9. High quality of life9.
+Creating the conditions for our community and its residents to thrive

-11. Caring about what happens in our community, being problem solvers, preparing CLT members to serve on local commissions and taskforces, advocating for a healthy, livable community
+11. Civic engagement11.
+Caring about what happens in our community, being problem solvers, preparing CLT members to serve on local commissions and task forces, advocating for a healthy, livable community.

-12. Understanding that many of today’s challenges are the result of past discriminatory laws and practices that disadvantaged and displaced neighborhoods and communities.
+12. Mindful history12.
+Understanding that many of today’s challenges are the result of past discrimination laws and practices that disadvantaged and displaced neighborhoods and communities.

 Homes & Hands: Community Land Trusts in Action